 Guyana is truly a fascinating destination that hasn't allowed its corrupt and chaotic politicians get in the way of its many tourist offerings.
-The roads are bad, crime is high and prices relatively steep, and yet for visitors who come here little Guyana lives large and long in the memory.
+For those who visit little Guyana, the experience lives long in memory.

 Become our Guyana Travel Expert

 We are looking for contributors for our Guyana travel guide.
 If you are a local, a regular traveller to Guyana or a travel professional with time to contribute and answer occasional forum questions, please contact us.